ReVanTis/xd75_qmk/README.md

-# Keymap for xd75 for ReVanTis based on Subatomic
+# QMK Keymap for ReVanTis' XD75

-How to use:
+How to setup:

 - Setup qmk build environment.
 - cd to qmk_firmware root.